adgomant/delean-batch-manager/examples/README.md

 project/
 ├── data/
 │   └── prompt_data.jsonl      # Input prompts to annotate — one per line
-│                              # Each entry must include: "prompt" and "custom_id"
+│                              # Each entry must include "prompt" and "custom_id" keys │                              # You can also use CSV or Parquet with according columns.
-│                              # You can also use CSV or Parquet formats ├── experiments/
+├── experiments/
 ├── rubrics/
 │   ├── AS.txt